hsulab-arc/COMBINE/README.md

 ```

 * Step 2) If a 15 mer ID for one domain had a hamming distance of less than 2 with an ID from another domain, one of the IDs was deleted from the domain with a larger number of IDs by executing Library1_step2.py.
-Output files were numerically sorted using Seqkit with the following commands[^2].
+Output files were numerically sorted using Seqkit[^3] with the following commands.
-[^2]: Chen, S., He, C., Li, Y., Li, Z., and Melançon, C.E.
-(2021).
-A computational toolset for rapid identification of SARS-CoV-2, other viruses and microorganisms from sequencing data.
-Brief.
-Bioinform.
-22, 924–935.
+[^3]: Shen, W., Sipos, B., and Zhao, L. (2024).
+SeqKit2: A Swiss army knife for sequence and alignment processing.
+Imeta.
+10.1002/imt2.191.

 ```bash